-Following several complicated issues surging from the company, in January 2007, Whelan ended up selling his shares worth of £50 million from the company and his 29% stake in June 2007.
+Following several complicated issues surging from the company, in January 2007, Whelan ended up selling his shares worth £50 million from the company and his 29% stake in June 2007.
 All these were part of what made his net worth spike up.

 In 1995, Whelan bought Wigan Athletic, who were formerly in Division Three, and promised to lead them back into the Premier League.
-He was able to help the club return to the English top Flight in 2005, right after winning the Division Three title, Division Two title and secured promotion from the EFL Championship to the Premier League during the 04/05 campaign.
+He was able to help the club return to the English top Flight in 2005, right after winning the Division Three title, and Division Two title and secured promotion from the EFL Championship to the Premier League during the 04/05 campaign.

 Against all odds, Wigan Athletic didn’t relegate back to Championship in their first season, claiming the 10th position in the English Top Flight’s table.
 On 11 May 2013, Ben Watson bagged a goal in the 91st minute in FA Cup Final match against Manchester City to end the game in 1-0.
 The FA Cup became Wigan Athletic first major trophy in their Premier League history.
 This also sees Whelan lift the FA Cup trophy for the first since he broke his leg 53 years back.

 Dave Whelan’s Net Worth:

 With several other businesses done, Dave Whelan’s net worth sits at $220 million as of 2021.
 After eight seasons spent in the Premier League, Wigan Athletic has finally relegated a defeat against Arsenal sealed their return to the EFL Championship.
 Whelan gave up his position as chairman of the club in 2015, handing it down to his grandson, David Sharpe, who ended up passing the ownership to International Entertainment Corporation later.